Skip to content

 Method #1: Open an Uphold wallet using this link.
 Buy or sell $250 in crypto in the first 30 days, get $20 in free BTC.

 Method #2: Sign up for Nexo using this link.
-Top up your account with $100 in crypto.
-Make sure your asset is still worth $100 in 30 days and you will receive $25 in free BTC.
+Top up your account with $500 in crypto and complete a few tasks.
+Make sure your assets are still worth $500 in 30 days and you will receive $35 in free BTC.

 Happy HODLING!